Garlic Herb Eye of Round Roast

 • Serve with beef gravy.

-4 thoughts on “Garlic Herb Beef Roast”
+4 thoughts on “Garlic Herb Eye of Round Roast”

 1. Is it possible for you to post the recipe for garlic herb butter with store bought butter?
 I’m having a hard time doing the calculations for how much spices I need if I substitute with store bought.
 Thanks